Browse this page to learn about definitions of technical, SaaS and IAM matters.

 Provisioning refers to the automatic allocation of resources.

-When speaking about Identity and Access Management, provisioning is the assignment of tools to users, as well as the automation of temporal information (such as a date of departure from the company used to trigger the deletion of a user from the system database).
+When speaking about Identity and Access Management, provisioning is the assignment of tools to users, as well as the automation of temporal information (such as a date of arrival from the company used to trigger the creation of a user in the system database).